gmdfalk/blockify/README.md

 ```

 ##### Direct (pip/setup.py)
 If there is no blockify package available on your distribution, you'll have to install it directly via one of pythons many installation tools.
+Example installation routine:
 ``` bash
 git clone https://github.com/mikar/blockify
 cd blockify